KarrLab/obj_tables/docs/migration.rst

 Python schema file in its Git repository, including its branch.
 For example :obj:`https://github.com/KarrLab/wc_lang/blob/master/wc_lang/core.py` is the URL of the schema in :obj:`wc_lang`.
-It must also be given the absolute or relative path to at least one data file that will be migrated by when the data-schema migration config file is used.
+It must also be given the absolute or relative path of at least one data file that will be migrated when the data-schema migration config file is used.
 The config file can always be edited to add, remove or changes data files.

-By default, :obj:`make-data-schema-migration-config-file` assumes that the current directory is contained in the data repo that will be configured in the new migration config file.
+By default, :obj:`make-data-schema-migration-config-file` assumes that the current directory is contained in a clone of the data repo that will be configured in the new migration config file.
 A different data repo can be specified by using the :obj:`--data_repo_dir` option.

 .. code-block:: none